Radiology Lead Apron for X-Ray & Radiation Protection

 NoPb®-BL Core Material

-NoPb®-BL is a bi-layer radiation protection core material designed to offer strong shielding performance with a balanced structure.
-It is suitable for professional radiology use where dependable protection and comfort are both important.
+NoPb®-BL is a premium lead-free radiation protection core material suitable for professional radiology use where dependable protection and technical documentation are both important.

 Types of Radiology Lead Aprons Offered by IndoSurgicals